-The system-wide analysis has now progressed through the “proof of concept” stage, and NHI is applying the results in regional demonstration projects.
-The first regional component is being developed in the Sacramento Valley in collaboration with the Glenn Colusa Irrigation District, the Northern California Water Authority and local water managers.
+The Sacramento Valley - The first regional component is being developed in the Sacramento Valley in collaboration with the Glenn Colusa Irrigation District, the Northern California Water Authority and local water managers.
 In the context of a basin-wide integrated water management plan, we are exploring options for linking the largest federal Central Valley Project reservoir (Lake Shasta) and the State Water Project reservoir (Lake Oroville) with the local groundwater system to produce additional firm water supplies.
-In this case, conjunctive management holds the promise of improving supply reliability, eliminating risk factors associated with increasing groundwater use, and restoring aquatic habitats in the Sacramento and Feather River basins, and buffering effects of climate change.
+In this case, conjunctive management holds the promise of improving supply reliability, eliminating risk factors associated with increasing groundwater use, restoring aquatic habitats in the Sacramento and Feather River basins, and buffering effects of climate change.
 The project is funded by the United States Bureau of Reclamation and the California Department of Water Resources.